 Recent advances in deep reinforcement learning (DRL) have allowed computer programs to beat humans at complex games like Chess or Go years before the original projections.
 However, the SOTA in DRL misses out on some of the core cognitive capabilities we would like to extend to machines.
 Specifically, DRL lack of transferability.
-Transferability can be transductive or inductive.
+Transferability can be “transductive” or “inductive”.
 The former refers to the problem of deploying a (DRL) model trained in a given source domain, to a new target domain that might have different features, in order to solve the same task.
 The inability of generalising makes pure DRL methods inappropriate to address this problem.
 The inductive transfer refers instead to the situation where a DRL model trained to solve a specific task is deployed to solve a more general task (possibly within the same domain) that requires skills learned in the first task.

-The goal for this project is to develop a novel neural-symbolic reinforcement learning approach to tackle transductive and inductive transfer by combining RL exploration of the environment with symbolic learning of high-level policies.
-The project will build on recently results in the SPIKE group, led by Prof Russo, on (i) combining low-level neural policies with high-level symbolic policies, and (ii) learning compositionally of high-level symbolic policies in the form of (structured) automata.
-The project will look in particular at the AnimalAI or Meta-World tasks.
+The goal for this project is to develop a novel neural-symbolic reinforcement learning approach to tackle transductive and inductive transfer by combining RL exploration of the environment with logic-based learning of high-level policies.
+The project will build on recently results in the SPIKE group, led by Prof Russo, on (i) combining low-level neural options, with high-level meta-policies (i.e. policies over the options) expressed in the form of (structured) automata[1,2], exploiting recent advancements made in the field of logic-based machine learning [3,4].